tauhlim/DatabricksGenieBOT/README.md

 ## Objective

-This project implements an experimental chatbot that interacts with Databricks' Genie API, which is currently in Private Preview and not officially supported (will be updated if it changes).
+This project implements an experimental chatbot that interacts with Databricks' Genie API.
 The bot is designed to facilitate conversations with Genie, Databricks' AI assistant, through a chat interface like MS Teams.

 ## Overview

 This experimental code creates a Genie BOT in Databricks using the Genie API.
 It's important to note that this is not production-ready code and is not associated with or endorsed by any employer.
 The code is intended to be used as-is for experimental and learning purposes only.

 ## Key Features